Prajwal-Prathiksh/BreakTheWall/README.md

 *Say goodbye to the default and make your workspace truly yours! :")*

+# Additional Info
+- The scripts are designed to be run on Windows machines only, and have been tested to work on Windows 10. **Not tested on Windows 11.**
+- The scripts are written in `PowerShell` and `VBScript`, and hence require no additional software installations.
+- The scripts are also designed to be non-intrusive and can be easily removed by simply deleting the entire repository from your system.

 # Usage
 ## GUI Mode (Recommended)
 To change your wallpaper using the GUI, you can follow these steps: